 (i) Hearing.
 A hearing scheduled under this section shall be conducted pursuant to the following requirements:

 (1) All evidence shall be presented according to the usual rules of evidence that apply in civil, non-jury cases.
-The subject of the proceedings shall have the right to present evidence in his or her own behalf and to cross examine all witnesses against him or her, including any physician who has completed a certificate or filed a report as provided hereunder.
+The subject of the proceedings shall have the right to present evidence in his or her own behalf and to cross examine all witnesses against him or her, including any physician or licensed advanced practice registered nurse (APRN) as defined in § 40.1-5-2 who has completed a certificate or filed a report as provided hereunder.
 The subject of the proceedings shall have the further right to subpoena witnesses and documents, the cost of such to be borne by the court where the court finds upon an application of the subject that the person cannot afford to pay for the cost of subpoenaing witnesses and documents.
+The court shall utilize the generally applicable rules of evidence for civil, non-jury cases to determine the admissibility of evidence at the hearing, including the qualification and requirements for expert witnesses.
+The authority given to APRNs to file petitions under this chapter shall not be determinative of their qualification as an expert witness.

-(2) A verbatim transcript or electronic recording shall be made of the hearing that shall be impounded and obtained or examined only with the consent of the subject thereof (or in the case of a person who has not yet attained his or her eighteenth (18th) birthday, the person’s parent, guardian, or next of kin) or by order of the court.
+(2) A verbatim transcript or electronic recording shall be made of the hearing that shall be impounded and obtained or examined only with the consent of the subject thereof (or in the case of a person who has not yet attained their eighteenth (18th) birthday, the person’s parent, guardian, or next of kin) or by order of the court.

 (3) The hearing may be held at a location other than a court, including any facility where the subject may currently be a patient, where it appears to the court that holding the hearing at another location would be in the best interests of the subject thereof.